 To address this challenge, the Growth Team was eager to test mobile in-app ads, beyond social media.
 Rewarded mobile advertising, was seldom used by competitors, so this seemed like an advantageous solution.
 To keep the average cost-per-subscriber (CPS) within IPSY’s target range, they needed to find a scalable, performance ad solution to drive positive ROAS.
 The stakes were high: The team would need to meet its acquisition goals so that the company could avoid over-fulfillment and continue its growth streak.

-IPSY enlisted the mobile advertising experts at Tapjoy to help address these challenges.
-To kick things off, Tapjoy helped IPSY identify and test high-impact rewarded formats.
-On Android devices, IPSY launched a cost-per-engagement (CPE) campaign in which users were invited to install the IPSY app in exchange for an in-app reward, such as virtual currency.
+IPSY enlisted Tapjoy’s mobile growth strategists to kick things off.
+Tapjoy helped IPSY identify and test high-impact rewarded formats.
+On Android devices, IPSY launched a Cost-Per-Engagement (CPE) campaign in which users were invited to install the IPSY app in exchange for an in-app reward, such as virtual currency.
 This strategy immediately proved successful, however, it could not be translated to iOS — Apple’s latest policy revision now prevented incentivized app installs.
-After testing, the team found that a cost-per-action (CPA) model was the most scalable and cost-effective approach on iOS.
+After testing, the team found that a Cost-Per-Action (CPA) model was the most scalable and cost-effective approach on iOS.
 The CPA campaign asked users to sign up for a subscription to IPSY in exchange for virtual rewards.
 Because the format was entirely opt-in, these new subscribers still drove considerable value for the brand.

 “I really value the users, the volume — and the team Tapjoy has,” said Alessandra.
 “Through our testing, we were able to validate our investment in the mobile in-app marketing experience.”